UoMResearchIT/r-tidyverse-intro/_episodes/05-plot-ggplot2.md

 >
 > The labels for each data point overlap each other, and are plotted for each data point.
 You can deal with the latter issue by creating a new variable which only contains the label for one point per group (i.e per country), and for the groups you wish to label.
 You can do this using `mutate` and `ifelse` as described at the end of the previous episode.
 >
-> It's also possible to make a graph with "tooltips", so that the country pops up when you hover the mouse over a line.  `ggplot2` can't do this automatically, but an extension package [ggiraph`](https://davidgohel.github.io/ggiraph/index.html) provides this functionality.
-The package's documentation has full examples.
 >
 {: .callout}